evanthegrayt/planter/README.md

   # The list of seeders.
 These files are stored in the
   # config.seeders_directory, which can be changed below.
 When a new
   # seeder is generated, it will be appended to the bottom of this
   # list.
-If the order is incorrect, you'll need to adjust the it.
+If the order is incorrect, you'll need to adjust it.
   # Just be sure to keep the ending bracket on its own line, or the
   # generator won't know where to put new elements.
   config.seeders = %i[